Templating with RazorEngine for Print Forms

 It is worth noting that models for templates can be of two types:

-The example also has a simple window:
+The example also features a simple window:

 ext_number